The logo for the game. At first, it's simply very pretty. And then you see the ending and look back at the logo - it's Ragnarok and Cocoon.

 Ever wonder about the mechanical appearance of all the fal'Cie?
 Considering that they were created by the gods with only one task in mind per fal'Cie, wouldn't make them robots?
 Sure, robots that don't follow the three laws, but robots nonetheless.

 Lightning comments that because she's a fal'Cie's pet, she was unable to live without her masters' leash.
 When the Cocoon citizens first become l'Cie, who is the first among them to find a path and a meaning to their lives?
 Snow.
-Which makes perfect sense, when you consider that NORA in Japanese is short for the word for 'stray cat'.
+Which makes perfect sense, when you consider that NORA in Japanese is short for the word for 'stray animal'.
 In other words, Snow already knows how to live without a master.

 All of the l'Cie have the capability to break their fates and save the world because they are all imperfect humans living in an utopia: Lightning and Snow have no parents, and frequently go above the law to protect people.
 Sazh's wife died, making his life directionless save for protecting his son.
 Hope has trouble with his parents, causing him to hang out in forbidden areas.
 Fang and Vanille are agents who went against their mission to save the world in a different way.
 Even Serah and Dajh are rebellious in a sense, in that ignoring their closest related authority figures inadvertently grants them l'Cie power.